 Hold pick the right way

-To achieve rigid fixation, place the pick on the side of the index finger and on the thumbs “pillow”, like in image below:
+To achieve rigid fixation, place the pick on the side of the index finger and on the thumbs “pillow”, like in the image below:

 Picking technique – how it affects the sound?

 I’ll provide some examples below.
-Here you’ll hear one note playing on clean tone.
+Here you’ll hear one note playing on a clean tone.
 Please, try to hear the difference.

 (example 1 is coming very soon)